mattetom/site/content/blog/hugo-site-with-membership.md

 At first I created this site simply using one of the themes available directly from the Hugo site (https://themes.gohugo.io/themes/portio-hugo/), and recently I have been working on the remaking of https://computersenzapensieri.com.

-For this site I decided to buy an HTML template (I am not a graphic designer and therefore I will gladly pay some help from someone more experienced) and then I adapted it to become a Hugo template.
+For my wife one, I decided to buy an HTML template (I am not a graphic designer and therefore I will gladly pay some help from someone more experienced) and then I adapted it to become a Hugo template.

 The last step is the desire to introduce a membership concept within the site to start creating a community around the contents made by my wife and why not also to enhance her efforts by asking for a small monthly fee to those who want more personal help. for his part.